SIS only contains alerts on people or objects falling under one of the following alert categories:

 Since 2013, SIS has been able to store fingerprints which may be used to confirm the identity of a person located by other means.
 However, the introduction of an AFIS (Automated Fingerprint Identification System) in March 2018 also allows people to be identified using just his or her fingerprints.
 Thanks to this system, criminals and other persons of interest will find it even more difficult to enter and move within the EU using counterfeited or forged documents, or documents belonging to other people.

-As of autumn 2022, SIS will also store palm prints, fingermarks and palmmarks.
-These will be able to be used for biometric searches and for the confirmation of identities.
-From autumn 2022, SIS will store DNA profiles of people reported missing or of their parents, grandparents or siblings for the purpose of confirming identity.
+As of March 2023, SIS also stores palm prints, fingermarks and palmmarks.
+These are used for biometric searches and for the confirmation of identities.
+From March 2023, SIS stores DNA profiles of people reported missing or of their parents, grandparents or siblings for the purpose of confirming identity.